Olami0325/weather_dashboard/README.md

 A simple and responsive Weather Dashboard built with React JS, OpenWeatherAPI and Tailwind CSS.This app allows users to search cites and view real-time weather conditions such as temperature, humidity, and weather description.
 Users can also save their favorites cities for quick access.

-The app integrates with a public weather API to fetch and display temperature, humidity, wind speed, and weather icons, providing a sleek and intuitive user experience.

 ---

 🚀 **Features**

 **City Search** – Search for weather data by entering a city name.
-**Saved cities** - Your recent city searches are saved locally (LocalStorage) easy and quick access.
+**Saved cities** - Your recent city searches are saved locally (LocalStorage) for easy and quick access.
 **Remove saved cities** User can easily remove their saved cities **Live Weather Data** – Displays:
   - 🌡️ Temperature (°C or °F)